Economic Systems: Capitalism, Communism, and Socialism

 - economic transactions take place in markets, where buyers and sellers interact;

 - businesses and employees are free to pursue their own self-interest and are motivated to do so by the potential to earn a profit;

 Because consumers are free to buy what they want, the competition for their funds will require businesses to satisfy their needs, or else they will cease to exist due to lack of sales.
 This consumer sovereignty is what effects the efficient allocation of resources.

 The main purpose of the government in regard to the economy is to promote free markets, keep inflation low and steady, protect the rights of private property, and to guarantee contracts, which are necessary to conduct business.

 Economic Systems of the Future

-History has amply demonstrated that communism and socialism retard the growth of economies, because there is no competition between businesses, and the people who manage such businesses are often political appointees, chosen more for their social connections them for their understanding of the businesses that they manage.
+History has amply demonstrated that communism and socialism retard the growth of economies, because there is no competition between businesses, and the people who manage such businesses are often political appointees, chosen more for their social and political connections than for their understanding of the businesses that they manage.
 Furthermore, large industries are often under the control of many bureaucrats, who often issue conflicting demands.
-They care little about whether society wants their product or service, and do not care as much about costs, since they are covered by the government.
+They care little about whether society wants their product or service, and do not care as much about costs, since these costs are paid by the government.

-Moreover, communism and socialism give great power to a few individuals who then become obsessed with retaining their power, even at the tremendous expense of society.
-For instance, Cuba and North Korea are almost completely communistic, and even though the Communist governments in both countries have controlled their countries for years, their people remain mired in abject poverty.
-Consequentially, the people of Cuba and North Korea are mere economic slaves who are used to enrich the communist dictators of these countries.
+Communism and socialism give great power to a few individuals who then become obsessed with retaining their power, even at the tremendous expense of society.
+For instance, even though the Communist governments of Cuba and North Korea have controlled their countries for years, their people remain mired in abject poverty.
+Consequentially, the people of Cuba and North Korea are mere economic slaves, subjugated to enrich the communist dictators of these countries.

 Capitalism works best because it promotes competition so that only the most efficient businesses survive.
-Survival requires that the business owners are knowledgeable about their business and can manage it effectively, that they can minimize costs to produce their product or service, and that they know what people want.
+Survival requires that the business owners be knowledgeable about their business and able to manage it effectively, that they can minimize costs to produce their product or service, and that they know what people want.
 Otherwise, the business will fail, as most do.

 Thus, capitalism provides the best means of achieving the efficient allocation of the factors of production and providing society with the goods and services that it most desires at the lowest possible cost.
-Hence, the production possibility frontier is maximized, providing the greatest benefit to society with the available scarce resources.
+Capitalism maximizes the production possibility frontier, providing the greatest benefit to society with the available scarce resources.

 - monopolies that can interfere with free enterprise and reduce allocation efficiency through their pricing power;

 No doubt that the science of economics will guide the development of future economies, fine tuning them by promoting what works and eliminating what doesn't work.
 But only if the influence of special interests and power grabs by megalomaniacs can be limited or eliminated.
 And by understanding economics, the electorate can avoid bamboozlement by specious advertising and talking points, and vote for politicians that would better serve the people instead of themselves.